Heyn’s Commissievaarders: Blood & Plunder Faction Review

 Zeelieden on dock blood and plunder

 Zeelieden are the bread-and-butter sailors of the Dutch Nation.
-Armed with melee weapons and pistols, they bring the standard sailor kit to the table.
-What makes them special are their Special Rules.
+Equipped with melee weapons and pistols, they bring the standard sailor kit to the table.
+What sets them apart are their Special Rules.
 They come with Expert Sailors, Expert Artillery Crew, and Hard Chargers.
-This means that they can get you those Advanced Maneuvers on a 4+, they reload Artillery for free on a spade or a heart, and when they charge, they’ll be swinging on 5’s instead of 6’s.
-You can swap their pistols for muskets, but I never do, because we typically have better units for that.
-In my opinion, these are the best sailors in the game since they are well rounded and can do just about everything you need them to do.
-For cheap lists, take away their pistols to make them 3 points a model and keep them trained.
+This means they can achieve Advanced Maneuvers on a 4+, reload Artillery for free on a spade or a heart, and swing on 5’s instead of 6’s when they charge.

 Kapers